A2Wolverin3/smtp2http/README.md

 npm install -g
 ```

+After installation, you will need to set the smtp2http executable to run at startup.
+There are several ways to do this.
+When testing manually, I find that the config file is only read if I CD to the smtp2http directory before running the program.

 Development
 -----------
+Public access should be un-necessary for this project.
+We will only be sending e-mails internally across the LAN.
+This section can probably be skipped for most users.

 The SMTP protocol does not provide any way to set the TCP port used for
 communication.
 Because of this, development can be difficult if trying to
 use public mail providers because you must have an internet facing server